Managing difficult terminations – Learn the latest

 - How to ensure your documentation would support you if litigation is inevitable

 There is much more; come and learn how to manage complex terminations.
 Register for the 2011 Employment Law Conference—and Learn the latest!
+(Registrations now closed)

 First Reference Human Resources and Compliance Managing Editor